-Theo hung onto a horn adorning the saddle, with one hand, and his travel bag with the other.
-Glancing at the other riders, he noticed no one was wearing armor.
+Theo grasped a horn adorning the saddle in front of him while holding the bag with the other hand.
+Glancing at the other riders, he noticed no one wore armor.
 But they rode in unison as if seasoned warriors.

 Bon Abbi was deep into their celebration.
 The community brought tables, chairs, and food, expressing joy and solidarity.
 The blacksmiths added two more firepits, as volunteers prepared meals.